tfujisawa/barcoding_cnn/README.md

 ```
 python train_save_model.py in.fa sp.table.in.txt ood.fa sp.table.ood.txt run_code
 ```
 This code trains and saves models for barcoding classification.
 Saved models are later used to run GradCAM-related codes or other applications.
-Models are saved in files, model.[run_code].650.keras
+Models are saved in files, model.[run_code].{650,300,150}.keras.
+Models for three fragment lengths are saved.
 Input files are identical to the ones for train_cnn_all_length.py.

 #### grad_cam.py and grad_cam_energy.py: